IBM-Cloud/ansible-collection-ibm/docs/ibm_enterprise_account_group.rst

   primary_contact_iam_id (True, str, None)
     (Required for new resource) The IAM ID of the primary contact for this account group, such as `IBMid-0123ABC`.
 The IAM ID must already exist.

+  parent (True, str, None)
+    (Required for new resource) The CRN of the parent under which the account group will be created.
+The parent can be an existing account group or the enterprise itself.

   id (False, str, None)